AsagiriBeta/Server-market/README.md

 Key points:
 - If the file doesn’t exist it is generated with defaults on first run.
 - Switch `storage_type` back to `sqlite` anytime (databases are independent; manual migration not automatic).
-- MySQL driver (modern `com.mysql.cj.jdbc.Driver`) is loaded reflectively; ensure the driver is available in the modpack/server environment if not bundled.
 - SSL: set `mysql_use_ssl = true` if your server requires it; you can still supply additional params via `mysql_jdbc_params`.
 - Character set & timezone parameters are auto‑appended: `useUnicode=true&characterEncoding=UTF-8&serverTimezone=UTC&allowPublicKeyRetrieval=true` (do not duplicate them yourself).